Nutrislice menu website notes nutrition information and ingredients for each menu item.

 We modify meals for students with disabilities who are unable to consume meals offered to students who are not disabled.
 Determinations on if a student has a disability that restricts his or her diet are to be made by a licensed physician.
 Adjusted meals should cost the same as regular meals.
 The school, school nurse, family, student, and physician will work together to best meet the student's needs.

-To request a discontinuation of meal modifications, please fill out and return the Discontinuation of Site Meal Modifications** form to your student's school (Spanish).
+To request a discontinuation of meal modifications, please fill out and return the Discontinuation of Site Meal Modifications** form to your student's school (Spanish form for Discontinuation of Meal Modifications).
 Meal Modification forms may take up to 10 days to be processed.

 If you are requesting a milk substitute, please fill out the Medical Statement for Dietary Disability Form.